 2. Silver Brush Limited Stencil Brush Set

 Using a short stencil brush can give you greater control over your gestures.
-This set from Silver Brush presents good-quality options.
+This set from small business Silver Brush presents good-quality options.
 You get three brushes, each a different size, with bristles made of short, white hog hair that is neatly trimmed.
 The results are near-perfect flat and square tops that are well-suited for dabbing and swirling paint.
 The size makes these fantastic to use to reach tight spaces, too.

 3. Plaid Stencil Brush Set